 How Does Automatic Project Back Up Work in DaVinci Resolve?

-When you enable “Project Backups“, there are 3 options for you to enter:
+When you enable “Project Backups“, there are 3 settings you must define according to your needs:

 - Perform backups every x minutes